wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Changelog ==

+= 2.4.2 – Released on 29 October 2024 =
+* New: Compatible with the Latest WP 6.6.2 and WC 9.3.3
+* New: Compatibility with Direct Checkout for WooCommerce plugin by QuadLayers
+* Fixes: Fixed console error on admin side.

 = 2.4.1 – Released on 26 September 2024 =
 * New: Compatible with the Latest WP 6.6.2 and WC 9.3.3